General relativistic limit of f(R) gravity in the horizon scale of black hole: Photon orbit with Kerr Scalaron metric and test of no-hair theorem

-As $\epsilon \longrightarrow 0$ the quadrupole reduces to the Kerr value.
-For quantifying dependence of the shape of the shadow on the mass of the scalaron, inclination angle and deviation in the quadrupole moment, we observe the displacement and asymmetry of the black hole shadow.
-Figure \ref{fig:2} (a) shows the displacement as a function of the inclination angle for a fixed value of black hole spin.
+For quantifying dependence of the shape of the shadow on the mass of the scalaron, inclination angle and deviation in the quadrupole moment, we consider the displacement and asymmetry of the black hole shadow.
+Figure \ref{fig:7}(a) shows the displacement as a function of the inclination angle for a fixed value of black hole spin.
 We follow the equation (\cite{2010ApJ...718..446J})

 Here $D \equiv |x'_{max}+x'_{min}|/2$ is the horizontal displacement of the ring and $i$ is the inclination angle of the disk.
 The displacement is parameterized by the quadrupolar correction.
 The displacement is affected by scalaron mass which allows us to recognize a mapping between scalarons and quadrupolar correction.
 It increases with both increase in inclination angle and mass of the scalaron.
 A scalaron mass of $10^{-16}$ eV reproduces the displacement for quadrupolar correction $\epsilon = 0.01$.
-This results in a value, Q = -0.17 which is only 1\% away from the Kerr value for spin $ a = 0.4$.
+This results in a value, $Q = -0.17$.
+The relative deviation from the Kerr quadrupole predicted by spin $a = 0.4$ is, therefore, 6\%.

-The degree of asymmetry, quantified by the parameter $A/M$ is considered to be a direct test of the "no-hair" theorem (\cite{2010ApJ...718..446J}).
-Figure \ref{fig:2} (b) illustrates the dependence of the asymmetry parameter on the inclination angle.
+The degree of asymmetry, quantified by the parameter $A/M$ is considered to be a direct test of the no-hair theorem.
+Figure \ref{fig:7}(b) illustrates the dependence of the asymmetry parameter on the inclination angle.
+The following relation for asymmetry is used (\cite{2010ApJ...718..446J})

 Like displacement, the asymmetry is also mapped onto the scalaron mass.
 It may seem that the asymmetry is non negligible and has a high value for higher scalaron mass.
-However, the magnitude of asymmetry is less as compared to $ 0.36$ which is the Kerr limit (\cite{2010ApJ...718..446J}).
-It is to be noted here, that while aligning the scalaron mass on displacement and asymmetry, we have respected the condition ($0.0\leq \epsilon \leq 0.5$) required for the parametrization of $D$ and $A/M$.
+However, the magnitude of asymmetry is less as compared to $ 0.36$ which is the maximum asymmetry expected for a Kerr black hole (\cite{2010ApJ...718..446J}).
+It is to be noted here, that while aligning the scalaron mass on displacement and asymmetry, we have respected the condition ($0.0\leq \epsilon \leq 0.5$) required for the parametrization of $D$ and $A/M$ (Equation \ref{eq29} and \ref{eq30}).
+The 6\% departure from the Kerr quadrupole and smaller asymmetries are taken together as benchmark for preservation of black hole ”no-hair” theorem in presence of scalaron.
+However scalarons lighter than $10^{-16}$ eV such as the minimum bound, $10^{-17}$ eV, may likely produce larger deviation from Kerr quadrupole.
+This leaves room for violation of the no-hair theorem.

-Mapping strong field bounds on gravity theory to the weak field bounds is performed by the PPN form of Schwarzschild limit of the Kerr-scalaron metric.
+Mapping strong field bounds on gravity theory to the weak field bounds is performed by the PPN form of Schwarzschild limit of the Kerr Scalaron metric.
 The Eddington-Robertson-Schiff parameter $\gamma$ is related to the scalaron mass as (\cite{2010deto.book.....A}),